Faculty Handbook / Section 7: Teaching and Student/Faculty Interactions

 In most undergraduate and graduate courses, one semester hour of student credit represents approximately 50 minutes of faculty-student contact per week, or two or more hours of regularly-scheduled laboratory, practice, directed independent study, or other formal course activity per week within the 15 weeks of scheduled class time per semester.

-The Florida State University offers a wide array of courses through distance learning, some of which are part of entire degree programs available online.
-Instructors teaching distance learning courses can find resources at: http://learningforlife.fsu.edu/online/resources/index.cfm.
+Florida State University offers a wide array of courses through distance learning, some of which are part of entire degree programs available online.
+Instructors developing or teaching distance learning courses can find resources at: http://distance.fsu.edu/.

 Evaluation of Teaching

-The University evaluates teaching using a combined instrument (SUSSAI/SPOT).
+The University evaluates teaching using the Student Perception of Courses and Instructors (SPCI) instrument.
 Departments may also use additional methods of teaching evaluation, including peer evaluations and additional instruments.
-All instructors are required to have these evaluations administered during the last two weeks of each fall and spring semester for all classes in which at least 10 students are enrolled.
-Results of the SUSSAI section of the evaluation are public information and are available to students online at: http://wapps.oddl.fsu.edu/sussai/main.jsp and at Strozier Library.
+All instructors are required to have these evaluations administered during the last two weeks of each fall and spring semester for all classes in which at least 5 students are enrolled.
+Administration for classes with lower enrollment is not encouraged due to anonymity concerns.
+Numeric aggregate results of the SPCI are public information and are available online.
 All other teaching evaluations are confidential.
+(See http://distance.fsu.edu/docs/assessment/SPCI.pdf.)

 Final Exam Policy

 The University Undergraduate Final Exam Policy states:

 - Final examinations in all undergraduate courses are discretionary within any given department.